“Very nicely done, Davi”

 The Tiffany Company had donated purple glass in 1913.
 Then someone in 1939 decided they would give away Tiffany color works (nobody knows where the glass went, presumably to friends and family of those who replaced it?) and brought instead gloomy mismatched yellow glass.

-Perhaps most notable, besides that inexcusable obfuscation line of trees, is a ring of military busts staring inward and distracting from the sarcophagi.
+Perhaps most notable, besides that inexcusable obfuscation line of trees, is a ring of military busts installed in 1938, staring inward and distracting from the sarcophagi.

 The busts perhaps were an attempt to emulate Les Invalides in Paris, built in 1861, where Napoleon rests in a massive quartzite sarcophagus surrounded by 12 female statues representing his military campaigns.